Dark Knight Tank Rotation, Openers, and Abilities — Endwalker 6.4

 Further Mana Optimization

 - By using both a stored Dark Arts proc and the delayed Blood Weapon timing together, you can effectively bank 16,000 Mana, or five Edge of Shadow uses, at once.
-While you still only generate about 12,000 Mana per minute, the extra capacity allows you to use only three Edges in one minute in order to use five Edges in the next.
+While you still only generate about 12,000 Mana per minute, the extra capacity allows you to use five Edges during raidbuffs alternating with three Edges in burst windows without buffs.

 - While it is good practice to keep your burst windows consistent, and good preparation in case of further adjustments to buff timings, the three Edge casts in odd-numbered minutes do not necessarily need to be used together with your other 60-second cooldowns.